Get

 Service Quality

-Although the training services at Petco are typically very high quality, the quality of the service can vary between individual locations.
+Although the training services at Petco are typically high quality, the quality of the service can vary between individual locations.
 The stores often hire people with dog training experience, but there’s no guarantee that the trainer for your classes will be an excellent one.
-Because of this, it’s a good idea to check the reviews or talk to people that have taken classes from your local Petco locations to get a feel for the quality of services you might receive.
+Because of this, it’s a good idea to check the reviews or talk to people who have taken classes from your local Petco locations to get a feel for the quality of services you might receive.

 Risk of Disease